Albert-Gao/feathers-next-example/README.md

 This is a setup about how to use `feathers` along with `next.js`.

-All the `feathers` codes are generated from the `feathers-cli`.
-Which I think should make people understand more easily.
+The `feathers` part are based on the code generated from the `feathers-cli`.
+Which I think should make people understand more easily(because I consider this as the official way).

 Including some optimizing and request handling tips.

-See more detail in my [blog](http://www.albertgao.xyz/2018/02/04/how-to-do-server-side-rendering-with-feathersjs-and-nextjs/)
+See detail step by step in my [blog](http://www.albertgao.xyz/2018/02/04/how-to-do-server-side-rendering-with-feathersjs-and-nextjs/)